- How do I install Antfly?

 Open up a new terminal and run:

-Swarm mode is a convenient way to run Antfly with both metadata and data nodes in a single process.
+Swarm mode starts Antfly with metadata, data nodes, and Termite in a single process.
+Termite auto-discovers models from ~/.termite/models/ and serves them for embedding, chunking, reranking, and generation.
 For production deployments, consider running separate metadata and worker nodes.

 You can also access the web dashboard at http://localhost:8080 to manage tables, run queries, and monitor your cluster.